-The accompanying schedule of expenditures of federal awards include the federal grant activity of the Association under program of the federal government for the year ended September 30, 2018.
+The accompanying schedule of expenditures of federal awards include the federal grant activity of the Association under program of the federal government for the year ended September 30, 2019.
 The information in this schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because this schedule presents only a selected portion of the operations of the Community Planning Association of Southwest Idaho, it is not intended to and does not present the financial position, changes in net assets, or cash flows to Community Planning Association of Southwest Idaho.
+Because this schedule presents only a selected portion of the operations of the Community Planning Association of Southwest Idaho, it is not intended to and does not present the financial position, changes in financial position of Community Planning Association of Southwest Idaho.